MicrosoftDocs/memdocs/sccm/core/clients/deploy/plan/planning-for-client-deployment-to-linux-and-unix-computers.md

 >   -   Client status client check and remediation
 >   -   Internet-based client management

- For information about the supported Linux and UNIX distributions and the hardware required to support the client for Linux and UNIX, see [Recommended hardware for System Center Configuration Manager](../../../../core/plan-design/configs/recommended-hardware.md).
+ For information about the supported Linux and UNIX distributions and the hardware required to support the client for Linux and UNIX, see [Recommended hardware for Configuration Manager](../../../../core/plan-design/configs/recommended-hardware.md).

  Use the information in this article to help you plan to deploy the Configuration Manager client for Linux and UNIX.